manmohanbatra/my-github-actions-proj0/README.md

-# Automating Tests & Sending Notifications to Slack with GitHub Actions by Colby Fayock
+# Automating Tests & Sending Notifications to Slack with GitHub Actions

 Demo for tutorial [How to Use Github Actions to Automate Tests and Slack Notifications](https://www.youtube.com/watch?v=1n-jHHNSoTw)